-To ensure safe operation of the workstation, it must be connected to a supply of the correct voltage and frequency.
+To ensure safe operation of the workstation, it must be connected to a supply of the correct voltage and frequency as stated on the rating label shown at the rear of the unit shown in Figure 12.
 The mains supply voltage fluctuations must not exceed +/- 10% of the nominal mains voltage.
-The input voltage and frequency for SCI-tive workstations are;
+The input voltage and frequency for SCI-tive Plus workstations are;

+Input voltage and frequency variants:

+- 230 Volts AC, 50Hz

-Input voltage and frequency - 230 Volts AC, 50Hz.
+- 110 Volts AC, 50Hz.

+- 110 Volts AC, 60Hz.